 They can be easily carried around and mounted on your head or your backpack straps.
 They make life a lot easier as you can film without worrying about holding the camera or its weight.
 Mobility is the keyword here.

 I do recommend you have an image stabilizer to get smooth footage.
 This way your followers can watch without getting nauseated.

 Best Camera for YouTube – Wrapping Up

-As always when looking for any kind of camera, doing your due diligence is of upmost importance.
+As always when looking for any kind of camera, doing your due diligence is of utmost importance.

-You should consider weight (especially if you’re going to be travelling a lot with the camera), durability and the kind of specs you need for the projects you’ll be using the camera for.
+You should consider weight (especially if you’re going to be traveling a lot with the camera), durability, and the kind of specs you need for the projects you’ll be using the camera for.

 If price is a factor then we’ve given you a range of different options for all budget levels here.

 We hope this article on the best camera for YouTube has been helpful to you.
 Did we miss your favorite camera for shooting YouTube videos?
 Let us know in the comments below.